Finding Help to Pay for Child Care or Preschool

 Teen Parent (Cal-SAFE)

 Cal-SAFE provides child care to enable teen parents attend high school or community college.
-Family Services Agency provides the program for children birth to 2 years at Redwood High School, serving students in the Sequoia High School District: 306-1780.
+Peninsula Family Service provides the program for children birth to 2 years at Redwood High School, serving students in the Sequoia High School District: 306-1780.

 Family Child Care Networks